 This tutorial is an introduction to Stata emphasizing data management and graphics.
-A complementary discussion of statistical models may be found in the Stata Logs section of my GLM course at http://data.princeton.edu/wws509/stata.

 You can resize or even close some of these windows.
 Stata remembers its settings the next time it runs.
 You can also save (and then load) named preference sets using the menu Edit|Preferences.
 I happen to like the Compact Window Layout.
-You can also choose the font used in each window; just right click and select font from the context menu; my own favorite, Lucida Console, is now the default in Windows.
-Finally, it is possible to change the color scheme, selecting from seven preset or three customizable styles.
-One of the preset schemes is classic, the traditional black background used in all previous versions of Stata.
+You can also choose the font used in each window, just right click and select font from the context menu.
+Finally, it is possible to change the color scheme under General Preferences.
+You can select one of four overall color schemes: light, light gray, blue or dark.
+You can also choose one of seven preset or three customizable styles for the Results and Viewer windows.

 There are other windows that we will discuss as needed, namely the Graph, Viewer, Variables Manager, Data Editor, and Do file Editor.

 Starting with version 8 Stata’s graphical user interface (GUI) allows selecting commands and options from a menu and dialog system.
 However, I strongly recommend using the command language as a way to ensure reproducibility of your results.
 In fact, I recommend that you type your commands on a separate file, called a do file, as explained in Section 1.2 below, but for now we will just type in the command window.
 The GUI can be helpful when you are starting to learn Stata, particularly because after you point and click on the menus and dialogs, Stata types the corresponding command for you.